bcnmy/docs/docs/tutorials/React_vite/gasless-txn.md

 ```

 Congratulations you just created your first AA powered dApp.
-Users can now log in and have a smart account created for them and interact with a smart contract without the need to paying gas fees.
+Users can now log in, have a smart account created for them, and interact with a smart contract without needing to pay gas fees.